mpolney/hotpatch/README.md

 containing bindings for the free variables in the code object.
-Presumably this is because function instances produced by the same nested function block will all the same code but potentially have different environments.
+Presumably this is because function instances produced by the same nested function block will all share the same code but potentially have different environments.
 Defaults also need to be stored on the function object because of cases where the default is dynamic, e.g.: